-The federal government plays an essential role in preventing juvenile delinquency and improving the effectiveness of youth justice systems at the state, local, and tribe levels.
+The federal government plays an essential role in preventing juvenile delinquency and improving the effectiveness of youth justice systems at the local, state, and tribal levels.

-When coupled with state, local, tribal, and private dollars, modest federal investments seed and support the development, implementation and sustainability of optimal juvenile justice and delinquency prevention systems and practices in all 56 U.S. states, territories and the District of Columbia, as well as in local jurisdictions.
+When coupled with local, state, tribal, and private dollars, modest federal investments seed and support the development, implementation and sustainability of optimal juvenile justice and delinquency prevention systems and practices in all 56 U.S. states, territories, and the District of Columbia.

-Appropriations for Fiscal Year 2021
+Appropriations for Fiscal Year 2023

-For Fiscal Year 2021, we are asking for full funding of the Juvenile Justice and Delinquency Prevention Act (JJDPA) as authorized by Congress in 2018 by appropriating \$176 million dollars for Titles II & V of the JJDPA, including:
+For Fiscal Year 2023, we are asking for full funding of the Juvenile Justice and Delinquency Prevention Act (JJDPA) as authorized by Congress in 2018 by appropriating \$176 million dollars for Titles II & V of the JJDPA, including:

-- \$80 million for Title II to help states comply with the JJDPA and promote delinquency prevention. - \$96,053,401 for Title V, with 11% going to support the Tribal Youth Program and the remainder to support PROMISE grants. - \$30 million to fund the Juvenile Accountability Block Grant Reauthorization and Bullying Prevention and Intervention Act of 2019 (H.R.
-494).
+- \$80 million for Title II to help states comply with the JJDPA and promote delinquency prevention; - \$96,053,401 for Title V, with 11% going to support the Tribal Youth Program and the remainder to support PROMISE grants; and - \$30 million to fund the Juvenile Accountability Block Grant.